-Hot flashes cause a person to feel suddenly hot and sweaty.
-While perimenopause is a common cause for hot flashes, anxiety can also cause symptoms that resemble a hot flash.
+Hot flashes cause a person to feel suddenly hot and sweaty, or flushed.
+Anxiety can cause symptoms that resemble a hot flash.

 Other physical symptoms of anxiety include rapid or shallow breathing, a fast heartbeat, and feelings of worry or panic.